LPB8479/TagScript-IntelliSense--ahk-/README.md

    &nbsp;&nbsp;&nbsp; d.
 Type `shell:startup` and press `Enter`<br>
    &nbsp;&nbsp;&nbsp; e.
 Move the shortcut into the startup folder<br><br>

-Pull requests and issues are open, so you are welcome to ask questions, report problems, and modify the script as needed.
+Pull requests and issues are open, so you are welcome to ask questions, report problems, and modify the script as you'd like.